Beth Hart: Career

+Beginning years (1987–1998)

-Hart began playing clubs in Hollywood at the age of 15, and eventually enlisted bassist Tal Herzberg and guitarist Jimmy Khoury for Beth Hart and the Ocean of Souls, which was recorded in 1993.
+Hart started playing clubs in Hollywood at the age of 15, and eventually enlisted bassist Tal Herzberg and guitarist Jimmy Khoury for Beth Hart and the Ocean of Souls, which was recorded in 1993.
 It includes "Am I the One" (which later appeared on her first official record Immortal) and a pop-rock cover of the Beatles' "Lucy in the Sky with Diamonds".
 The first released album with the Beth Hart Band, Immortal, was released in 1996 through Atlantic, scanning 13,000 copies and featured the single "God Bless You".
 It also included "Am I the One", a fan favorite that ended up on her first DVD that was released in 2005.
 After touring the record, including at Lollapalooza in 1996, the Beth Hart Band disbanded due to infighting.

 In 1993, Hart appeared on Ed McMahon's Star Search, ultimately winning the Female Vocalist competition.
 Hart has stated that winning the show did not land her a record deal due to the stigma associated with performing on the show, and that she had burned through the prize money she received by the time she struck a deal with Atlantic Records.